Skip to content

 5 Installation Mistakes That Make Artificial Hedges Look Fake

-Most artificial hedges look wrong for the same reason: the install treated them like décor instead of architecture.
+Most artificial hedges look wrong for the same reason: the install treated them like decor instead of architecture.
 These are the five mistakes that usually give it away.

-1. Using the wrong height for the problem
+1. Using the wrong height

-2. Letting the seams do the talking
+2. Letting the seams show

 3. Treating the base as an afterthought

-What a better install looks like
+What a cleaner install usually includes

 Continue reading